FAM83H: Orthologs

-Below is a table of a variety of orthologs of the human FAM83H.
+Below is a table of orthologs to the human FAM83H protein.
 The table include closely, intermediately and distantly related orthologs.

 Orthologs of the human protein FAM83H are listed above in descending order or date of divergence and then ascending order of percent identity.
-FAM83H is highly conserved throughout all orthologs, this is demonstrated with a 40% identity in the least similar ortholog.
+FAM83H is highly conserved throughout all orthologs, demonstrated by a 40% identity in the least similar ortholog.
 FAM83H has evolved slowly and evenly over time.